 Why hire an attorney for physician contract review?

 Do-it-yourself contract review is much like do-it-yourself healthcare.
 With your sharp mind, years of education, and access to internet resources, you may believe that you don’t need an attorney’s help.
-And as you read the contract, you may grasp the basic content.
+And as you read the contract, you may grasp the essential content.
 Perhaps you can even catch some unfavorable terms on your own.

-But whereas you might decode much of what’s in an employment contract, you’re unlikely to know about important protections that are missing.
+But whereas you might decode much of what’s in an employment contract, you’re unlikely to know about essential protections that are missing.
 And in law, just as in medicine, even minute things can have enormous ramifications over the long run.